Charlotte-Urbanist-Social-Club/bylaws/Officers.md

 ## Chief Executive Officer (CEO)

+The Board of Directors shall appoint, by simple majority, a Chief Executive Officer (CEO).
+The CEO shall be charged with the following duties and responsibilities:
+* to run the day-to-day affairs of the Club and the Clubhouse and
+* to plan with the Chair of the Board of Directer the agenda for the Board meetings.

+The CEO serves at the pleasure of the Board of Directors and may be dismissed at their discretion.

 ## Treasurer

 The Board of Directors shall appoint, by simple majority, a Treasurer to serve an initial term of one year.